comp195/spring-2021-final-project-imessage-whiteboard/README.md

 This project consists of client-side code written in Swift and a small Python server that saves history.

 ## Special Notes:
-As of March 21, the project's client side code allows users to draw lines and make text boxes, but doesn't yet send those to the server.
-The networking is set up on the server side, but not actually utilized yet.
-Also, the updated project plan shows that some elements have been labeled as "stretch goals" or moved to later dates to accommodate for some earlier goals that took longer than expected.
+As of April 4, the project's client side code allows users to draw lines and make text boxes, and sends textual updates of the client's activities to the server.
+I am attempting to use MSSessions to send data, which means using the iMessage session to send and receive data instead of making my own networking setup.
+I also have my own networking setup ready, but I don't think that it's working as well as the builtin MSSessions library.